Prevailing Wage and Davis-Bacon Compliance in Utah

 Federal wage determinations for Utah include:

-- Basic Hourly Rate: The minimum hourly wage contractors must pay workers, excluding fringe benefits.
+- Basic Hourly Rate: The minimum hourly wage that contractors must pay workers, excluding fringe benefits.

 - Fringe Benefits: Non-cash benefits may include health insurance, retirement plans, and vacation/holiday pay.